py-pdf/pdfly/docs/user/installation.md

 that no other applications interferes with its defpendencies.

 ## Python Version Support
-If ✓ is givien, it works.
+If ✓ is given, it works.
 It is tested via CI.
 If ✖ is given, it is guaranteed not to work.
 If it's not filled, we don't guarantee support, but it might still work.